RayxChen/QuantResearch/TimeFrequencyMethod/README.md

 Lives begin and end.
 Markets boom and bust.

-The tool to understand the cycles:
+Tools to understand the cycles:

 # Fourier transform
 One can't know the time and frequency domains simultaneously. -Heisenberg uncertainty principle